 If you decide you would like to proceed, then please feel free to email, call or text me.
 If I am unable to take your call, please leave a message and I will get back to you as soon as possible.
 I will ask you what is troubling you in order to assess if I am suitably qualified to help you.
 If I feel confident that I can support you, I will arrange an appointment within one week for an initial assessment of one hour.
 This appointment gives you opportunity to tell me more about your concerns, ask any questions, discuss what you would like to achieve, look at how many sessions you may need and the general 'nuts and bolts' of counselling.
 If you are happy to continue, we will set up a second session and I will arrange to see you weekly from there.

-If you are considering email counselling, please contact me and I will send details of how this works.
+If you are considering email counselling please contact me for further details of how this works.

 Training, qualifications & experience